 - Meeting the needs and expectations of the client

-- Comply with all local, state, and federal requirements
+- Complying with all local, state, and federal requirements

 These terms are sometimes used interchangeably, but there is a distinction.
 Excavation is usually done in the beginning stages of construction for such tasks as removing soil for swimming pools, creating walkway and sidewalk foundations, and digging trenches or channels for utilities.